MANA TIPUA TUKU IHO 〉〉〉〉〉〉〉2024

 Chanel Hati, Renee Paul,

-Jaimie Waititi, Louie Zalk-Neale
+Jaimie Waititi, Louie Zalk-Neale.

-Presented in the Courtenay Place Light Boxes 2024-2025, Te Whanganui-A-Tara Wellington, Aotearoa New Zealand.
+Courtenay Place Light Boxes 2024-2025, Te Whanganui-A-Tara Wellington NZ.Season Aotearoa for Auckland Pride Festival 2025, NZ.

 Skeleton